suabochica/nodejs-course/my-notes/S17-notes.md

 ### Links
 + [Moment](https://momentjs.com)
 + [Moment formatting](https://momentjs.com/docs/#/displaying/format/)

 ## 14. Timestamps for Location Messages
+Let's apply the last notes to the send location message event.

+There are no notes for this challenge lesson, as no new information is covered.
+The goal is to give you experience using what was covered in previous lesson.

 ## 15. Styling the Chat App
 ## 16. Join Page
 ## 17. Socket.io Rooms